silviapfeiffer/external-videos/readme.txt

 You can also now specify [external-videos feature="embed"] to get just the latest video as a featured video and with all its embedding code.
 You can further specify [external-videos width="300" height="200"] if you want to change the width and the height of the embedded video.

+= How can I get a RSS feed URL for the external videos? =

+Just add the following to your Website URL: ?feed=rss2&post_type=external-videos .
+You can add a link like this to your theme layout.

 == Screenshots ==